MahdiBM/enumerator-macro/README.md

 # EnumeratorMacro
-A utility for working with Swift Enums.
+A utility for working with Swift enums